CodeMusic/PenphinMind/README.md

-# PenphinOS - Bicameral Mind AI Implementation
+# PenphinOS (RoverAI Inception) - Bicameral Mind AI Implementation

 ## Overview
 This project is a **fork of the Rover Project**, designed to integrate both **local AI (DeepSeek)** and **cloud-based AI (OpenAI)** into an evolving autonomous system.
 The local model will **train on inputs and refine output accuracy**, eventually enabling it to become more self-directed.
 The OpenAI component will assist with **higher-level reasoning and complex problem-solving**.